KnpLabs/KnpGaufretteBundle/README.markdown

 ```

 Each defined filesystem must have an `adapter` with the key of an adapter as value.
-The filesystem defined above with result in a service with id `gaufrette.foo_filesystem`.
+The filesystem defined above with result in a service with id `gaufrette.bar_filesystem`.
 The `alias` parameter permits to also defines an alias for it.

 Adapters Reference